jnozzi/cocoadev.com/markdown/AModestUninstallingProposal.md

 An Installer package (of which we assume we're using the receipt copy left by Installer in {~,}/Library/Receipts) may have any number of claims in its Info.plist file, as described above, for files it did not install; it also claims all files in its bill of materials (installed by Installer).

 In addition, an Installer package may have two scripts named "preremove" and "postremove" in its Resources folder.
-The uninstaller should execute them respectively before and after removal with the authorization used for the original installation (specified in the General/InfoPlist file for the package) with the arguments and environment variables specified for install scripts in "http://developer.apple.com/documentation/General/DeveloperTools/Conceptual/General/SoftwareDistribution/index.html", except $2 and $3 are equal to the empty string "".
+The uninstaller should execute them respectively before and after removal with the authorization used for the original installation (specified in the InfoPlist file for the package) with the arguments and environment variables specified for install scripts in "http://developer.apple.com/documentation/DeveloperTools/Conceptual/SoftwareDistribution/index.html", except $2 and $3 are equal to the empty string "".
 The uninstaller is responsible for creating the directories for those variables, if not yet existing.
 (For removal scripts only, $RECEIPT_PATH might not be a subdirectory of $INSTALLER_TEMP).

 ----